-Geometry

-Line

-By Coords...
+• Select the point at the lower right of the model as shown.

+• Now select the point above the previous point moved as shown.

-- Select Point A shown.
-Ensure the Translate option is selected and enter a value of -80 in Y. Geometry Point > Move...
-Click OK to move the Point.
-Select Point B shown in the previous image. ٠ Geometry Ensure the Translate option is selected and enter a value of -33 in Y. Point > Move...
-Click OK to move the Point.
-Box-select the two Lines shown by • clicking a drag a selection box around those features.
-If necessary zoom in to make the selection easier.
-Geometry ^∿ Ensure the Translate option is Surface > selected and enter a value of -81 in Y. By Sweeping. - Click OK to sweep the Lines to ٠ create the Surfaces.
+$\rightarrow$ Ensure the Translate option is selected and enter a value of -33 in Y.

+- Click OK to move the Point. - Select the two Lines shown by clicking and dragging a selection box around those features.
+If necessary, zoom in to make the selection easier.

+G eometry

+Surface >

+By Sweeping

+- Ensure the Translate option is selected and enter a value of -80 in Y. - Click OK to sweep the Lines to create the Surfaces.